Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 - **File Reference**: `opshin/tests/test_Unions.py`
 - **Edge Cases**:
-  The following edge cases were not included in the test suite
+  The following edge cases were not included in the test suite.

   1.Duplicate entries in `Unions` give compiler errors, but duplicate entries in nested `Unions` don't.